WELCOME TO MONTSERRAT

 Lovers of underwater exploration can enjoy a dive with Scuba Montserrat.
 You can reserve a spot and head underwater and enjoy the natural beauty of this hidden world.
 If you don’t have SCUBA certification, you can join one of their snorkeling, kayaking, or boating excursion instead.

 To see the island from a different vantage point, you can head into the mountains for the Oriole Walkway Trail.
-This segment of trail leads you through some of Montserrat’s most biodiverse landscapes.
+This segment of the trail leads you through some of Montserrat’s most biodiverse landscapes.
 You’ll see such a wide variety of flora (and potentially faun!) that you’ll feel as though you’ve traveled through multiple islands.
 Make sure you wear good hiking shoes and bring plenty of water!

 When disaster strikes, the Montserrat Red Cross is there to help calm the aftermath.
 You can never predict a natural disaster, and so having a well funded and well-stocked on-call group, like the Red Cross, is vital to an area’s recovery.